 if __name__ == '__main__': wpilib.run(MyRobot)

 This simple invocation is sufficient for launching your robot code on the robot, and also provides access to various RobotPy-enabled extensions that may be available for testing your robot code, such as pyfrc and robotpy-frcsim.

 If you combine all the pieces above, you end up with something like this below, taken from one of the samples in our github repository:

 #!/usr/bin/env python3 """ This is a good foundation to build your robot code on """ import wpilib class MyRobot(wpilib.IterativeRobot): def robotInit(self): """ This function is called upon program startup and should be used for any initialization code. """ self.robot_drive = wpilib.RobotDrive(0,1) self.stick = wpilib.Joystick(1) def autonomousInit(self): """This function is run once each time the robot enters autonomous mode.""" self.auto_loop_counter = 0 def autonomousPeriodic(self): """This function is called periodically during autonomous.""" # Check if we've completed 100 loops (approximately 2 seconds) if self.auto_loop_counter < 100: self.robot_drive.drive(-0.5, 0) # Drive forwards at half speed self.auto_loop_counter += 1 else: self.robot_drive.drive(0, 0) #Stop robot def teleopPeriodic(self): """This function is called periodically during operator control.""" self.robot_drive.arcadeDrive(self.stick) def testPeriodic(self): """This function is called periodically during test mode.""" wpilib.LiveWindow.run() if __name__ == "__main__": wpilib.run(MyRobot)

-There are a few different python-based robot samples available, and you can find them at our github site.
+There are a few different python-based robot samples available, and you can find them in our github examples repository.